WaveDancer Yacht Design-Sail and Power, Dinghies, Small Boats and Yachts

 Introducing the "Piccolo"

-- a new, smaller 'Nesting Dinghy' for your yacht.
+a 9-foot 'Nesting Dinghy' for your yacht.

 Principal dimensions: